-Based on the information and analysis above, it is the undersigned's professional opinion that the base station proposed by AT&T Wireless at Highway 1 and Laguna Road in Santa Cruz, California, can comply with the prevailing standards for limiting human exposure to radio frequency energy and, therefore, need not for this reason cause a significant impact on the environment.
+Based on the information and analysis above, it is the undersigned's professional opinion that the AT&T Wireless base station proposed near 650 Highway 1 in Santa Cruz, California, can comply with the prevailing standards for limiting human exposure to radio frequency energy and, therefore, need not for this reason cause a significant impact on the environment.
 The highest calculated level in publicly accessible areas is much less than the prevailing standards allow for exposures of unlimited duration.
 This finding is consistent with measurements of actual exposure conditions taken at other operating base stations.